 17. Are there any specific inequalities that you would wish to highlight that are relevant to the delivery of social security benefits?
 Any information or evidence you can provide or signpost us to will be greatly appreciated.

 Income inequality for people with visual impairment is of particular concern to Royal Blind.
-Two thirds of working-age people who are registered as blind and partially sighted in Scotland are not in paid employment.
+Two thirds of working-age people who are registered as blind or partially sighted in Scotland are not in paid employment.
 Three out of four blind or partially sighted older people live in poverty or less than half the mean national income (Scottish Vision Strategy 2013 to 2018).
 39 per cent of blind and partially sighted people of working age say they have some or great difficulty in making ends meet.
 (My Voice, 2015) .

 18. Do you have any other comments or suggestions on our approach to equality?